Detailed information on erythema nodosum, including causes, symptoms, diagnosis, and treatment

 What causes erythema nodosum?

-Inflammation of the lymph nodes and other organs (sarcoidosis)
+Inflammation of the lymph nodes and other organs such as sarcoidosis

-Infection of the upper respiratory tract and lungs (coccidioidomycosis)
+Infections of the upper respiratory tract and lungs such as coccidioidomycosis, histoplasmosis, psittacosis, or tuberculosis

 Medicines that may cause erythema nodosum are: